Execution

 Warning

-When the requested value is below 1, it is clamped to 1 and a warning is logged.
-When it exceeds available CPU cores, a warning is logged but the value is honored.
+A value of 0 disables parallelism: it is rounded up to 1 and a warning notes that execution will run sequentially.
+Negative values are likewise clamped to 1.
+When the count exceeds the available logical CPU cores, a warning is logged but the value is honored.

 Tip